 The Great Big Pressure Cookbook includes over 500 recipes for the iconic American countertop appliance by Bruce Weinstein and Mark Scarbrough.

-- Heat the oil in a 6-quart stovetop pressure cooker set over medium heat or in a 6-quart electric pressure cooker turned to the browning function.
-Add the jalapeño, scallions, ginger, and garlic; cook, stirring often, until the scallions soften, about 2 minutes.
+- Fry the bacon crisp, stirring often, in a 6-quart stovetop pressure cooker set over medium heat or in a 6-quart electric pressure cooker turned to the browning function.
+Use a slotted spoon to transfer the bacon bits to a large bowl.